/var/cache is intended for cached data from

 automatically generated by mktexpk must be located in

-appropriately-named subdirectories of /var/cache/fonts
+appropriately-named subdirectories of /var/cache/fonts.

 This directory provides a standard location for sites that provide a

-partition, but wish to allow caching of
+read-only /usr partition, but wish to allow caching of

 locally-formatted man pages.
-Sites that mount /usr
+Sites that mount /usr as writable

 (e.g., single-user installations) may choose not to use

-and may write formatted man pages into the
+/var/cache/man and may write formatted man pages into the

-directories in /usr/share/man
+cat<section> directories in /usr/share/man directly.
+We

 recommend that most sites use one of the following options instead: